-But now in this time of quarantine, ChocoTale is available at home,
+But now in this time of quarantine, ChocoTale is now also available to play from home,

 Quetzalcoatl, represented as a feathered-serpent, is the character you will meet in our interactive ‘ChocoTale’ tasting game, as you explore the history of chocolate, and taste 13 different chocolates from around the world...
 Read More...

-The "ChocoTale" tasting box will be posted to your home; It contains instructions and tasting samples.
-You just need to download the Gamar app onto your smartphone or tablet to get started! instructions here
+You can buy The "ChocoTale" tasting box and play onsite on weekends when we are open (summer hours), or we can post it to your home; It makes a great gift; It contains instructions and tasters.
+You just need to download the Gamar app onto your smartphone to get started! instructions here

 The QUIZZ is free OR the ChocoTale tasting box is at £8.50 for 1 - £12.50 for 2 (+postage)

 Once upon a time, Quetzalcoatl, stole the precious cacao seed from the other gods, and brought it down to earth as a gift for the Mesoamerican people.